sales-and-marketing

 The Data: High Exposure, Significant Risk

-The Anthropic Labor Market Report (2026) places e-commerce specialists at 60% overall AI exposure with an automation risk of 50 out of 100.
+The Anthropic Labor Market Report (2026) places e-commerce specialists at 60% overall AI exposure with an automation risk of 50%.
 This is among the highest risk profiles in digital marketing and retail operations.
 The mode is "augment," but just barely.

 The AI-Powered E-Commerce Stack